100% Indigenous Ownership of

 Managing Director

-Dennis has over 40 years’ experience in business development, governance and financial stewardship.
-CEO and Board roles with three greenfield oil & gas pipelines, (Iroquois Pipeline, Express Pipeline and Alliance Pipeline).
-Dennis was a founding shareholder of Clarington Capital that transitioned into Clarington Industrial Alliance with $16 billion of AUM.
+With over 40 years of experience in business development, governance, and financial stewardship, Dennis has held influential CEO and board positions in three greenfield oil and gas pipelines, including Iroquois Pipeline, Express Pipeline, and Alliance Pipeline.
+He played a crucial role as the founding shareholder of Clarington Capital, which successfully transitioned into Clarington Industrial Alliance, managing an impressive $16 billion in Assets under Management.

 Peter Snow